YOHANNES294/YOHANNES294/README.md

 ---

 ### About Me
-I'm a passionate creator from the **Department of Information Systems**, blending **code** and **creativity** to craft user-focused digital experiences.
+I'm a passionate creator from the Department of Information Systems, blending code and creativity to craft user-focused digital experiences.
 With a strong focus on **cybersecurity**, I ensure robust, secure systems that protect data and users while solving complex problems and designing beautiful interfaces.
-I love turning ideas into reality with security at the core of every solution.
+I love turning ideas into reality with security at the core of every solution, safeguarding against digital attacks to protect sensitive information and maintain operational integrity.

 ---